-In conclusion, the aforementioned Sections of the SRP and of Appendix F.2 of the SRP include information and programs for investments and remediation on critical infrastructure and components of PREPA systems whose function is to provide protection and security.
-They also involve key elements of systems that are essential for operations and critical communication components.
+In conclusion, the aforementioned Sections of Appendix D of the Initial Budgets include information and programs for investments and remediation on critical infrastructure and components of PREPA systems whose function is to provide protection and security.
+They also involve critical elements of systems that are essential for LUMA's operations and critical communication components.
 If the information falls in the hands of people who may want to harm the system, it will certainly provide sufficient details to expose the system to risks and harms.
 It is important to stress that information on security systems, per the aforementioned laws and regulations, should be shielded from public disclosure indefinitely to ensure the systems' integrity and functioning.